magento/devdocs/guides/v2.0/config-guide/solr/solr-overview.md

 The following suggestions in this topic should *not* be used in a production environment because they're potentially unsafe:

 *	Starting the example Solr web application using `java -jar start.jar` because it's not maintainable.
 You should script starting and stopping Solr instead.
 *	Using the example Solr web application is not recommended because you should customize a new web application for your use.
-Also, the provided Jetty application server isn't intended for production use.
+You can also <a href="https://dzone.com/articles/top-open-source-javaEE-application-servers" target="_blank">compare application servers</a> to determine if Jetty is appropriate for your needs.
 *	Turning off your UNIX firewall is not recommended in production.
 (As an alternative, you can set up firewall rules to allow Magento and Solr to communicate.)
 *	Setting SELinux to `permissive`